 Modern operating systems and well-designed applications have tightened their DLL loading mechanisms, but vulnerabilities still exist, especially in older software or environments without updated security protocols.

-• Educate your team: Teach employees to avoid downloading apps or files from shady sources.
+Educate your team: Empower your team with security awareness training to avoid downloading apps or files from shady sources.

 DLL side loading highlights the importance of staying vigilant and proactive.
 Securely configuring applications and staying ahead of updates is your best defense against clever tricks like these.